-- Promoting equality and equity, protective discrimination of compensatory education. - Universalisation of Elementary Education: Dealing with educational wastage due to dropout and stagnation, enrolment, retention and achievement; des les armite unit representate bases - Universalisation of Secondary education; resources and commitment Meeting the educational needs of special groups, disadvantaged (women, SC/ST) and the disabled. - Fostering secular and scientific outlook - Population increase small family norm and quality of life.
-Attaining expellence in learning and instruction.
-Vocationalisation of education a member of the property from the professional are an American
+- Promoting equality and equity, protective discrimination of compensatory education. - Universalisation of Elementary Education: Dealing with educational wastage due to dropout and stagnation, enrolment, retention and achievement. - Universalisation of Secondary education: resources and commitment Meeting the educational needs of special groups, disadvantaged (women, SC/ST) and the disabled. - Fostering secular and scientific outlook. - Population increase small family norm and quality of life.
+Attaining excellence in learning and instruction.
+Vocationalisation of education

-Note: Each concern is to be discussed in terms of significance, inherent values and emerging issues based on Education Commission reports and the National Policy on Education (NPE) mention which private is ensuranteed a stranger of the authorist as the pri-
+Note: Each concern is to be discussed in terms of significance, inherent values and emerging issues based on Education Commission reports and the National Policy on Education (NPE).

-1. Individual self-study of a text/article, with theme questions in mind

-- Group study of a text/article on a given theme and the state of - Observational studies and activities: It may be worthwhile to carry out observations in the field, record what is observed and use the information while discussing with either teacher educator or peers. - 4: Observation of schools, touchers, student activities in a school context - 5.
-The student-teachers will maintain a portfolio of observations and notes on discussions; these will be submitted periodically to the faculty for the engine appearsal and feedback, but he some long of the principal of
+- 1. Individual self-study of a text/article, with theme questions in mind - 2.
+Group study of a text/article on a given theme - Observational studies and activities; it may be worthwhile to carry out observations in the field, record what is observed and use the information while discussing with either teacher educator or peers. - 4.
+Observation of schools, teachers, student activities in a school context - The student-teachers will maintain a portfolio of observations and notes on discussions; these will be submitted periodically to the faculty for appraisal and feedback.